Why is salmon farming a problem for wild fish?

 Because of your support we've achieved:

-The launch of an in-depth Scottish Parliamentary Committee Inquiry into the salmon farming industry’s impact on wild fish SCHEDULED FOR EARLY 2018!
+An in-depth Scottish Parliamentary Committee Inquiry into the salmon farming industry’s impact on wild fish

-A successful petition calling for stronger Government regulation, which after Committee debate lead to initiation of the inquiry.
+A successful petition calling for stronger Government regulation, which lead to initiation of the inquiry

-Our documentary on Loch Maree - a local example of why salmon farm reform is so important - had a significant impact on the Committee and has reached OVER 164,000 people on social media.
+Our documentary on Loch Maree had a significant impact on the Committee and on social media

 Sea trout stocks in Loch Maree collapsed in 1988, one year after the start of salmon farming in Loch Ewe, the sea loch into which Loch Maree drains via the River Ewe.